 If you are publishing something on the Web that contains abbreviations, it’s often not a bad idea to use the abbreviation and the expanded version on the same page, and to see what else that abbreviation might stand for, and what search results for it look like.
 In the first 20 results, I see for “NASA” in Google, all pages returned to refer to the space agency except for the 9th result, which is about the DJ collective N.A.S.A, and the 10th result, which is about the racing organization, the National Auto Sport Association.
 No Saxophonists in a quick look at the top 50 results.

-This patent application is from Yahoo, but it’s possible that researchers at Google and Bing are considering many of the same ideas.
+This patent application is from Yahoo, but researchers at Google and Bing may be considering many of the same ideas.

 Be careful with your abbreviations as you search, and as you write for searchers.